 What is Curve card?
 Curve card combines all your bank cards, credit cards and gift cards in a single card and allows you to use them from a single place through an app, a single virtual and physical card.
 It also gives you 1% daily cashback as you spend.
-Curve serves customers in the UK and EU.
+Curve serves customers in the USA, UK and EU.
 Its main selling point is its ability to flip between multiple cards and its support for multiple currencies.
 Also, the Curve card does not charge any fee on foreign spending.

 What’s Special About Curve Card